BlinkTagInc/gtfs-to-html/www/docs/current-usage.md

 ## Projects using GTFS-to-HTML

-* `gtfs-to-html` is used as an integral part of [`transit-custom-posts`](https://trilliumtransit.github.io/transit-custom-posts/) - a GTFS-optimized Wordpress plugin for transit websites.
+* [`transit-custom-posts`](https://trilliumtransit.github.io/transit-custom-posts/) - a GTFS-optimized Wordpress plugin for transit websites. `gtfs-to-html` is used for generating the schedule pages.

+*  [run.gtfstohtml.com](https://run.gtfstohtml.com) provides a web based interface using GTFS-to-HTML.
+Find GTFS feeds for agenices, set configuration and generate a previewable and downloadable set of timetables all using your browser.
+Use `gtfs-to-html` without actually downloading any code or doing any configuration!